Part-Time Staff Directory

 Education

-- M.A., Clinical Mental Health Counseling, Rollins College (in progress; expected May 2024)
+- MA, Clinical Mental Health Counseling, Rollins College (expected graduation May 2025)

 Licensure/Training & Certification(s)